 What we don’t: Air pad style isn’t quite as comfy.

-Breaking from the top 3 picks, the Nemo Cosmo Insulated is a pure air mat—there’s no foam to be found in its construction.
+Similar to the Klymit above, the Nemo Cosmo Insulated is a pure air mat—there’s no foam to be found in its construction.
 And while it can’t quite match their comfort, the Cosmo sure wins out in weight and packed size.
 One thing that stands out is there was some real thought and engineering that went into the mat’s construction.
 To start, the pad is inflated via a built-in foot pump.
-With a 4-inch thick cavernous mattress to inflate, the assistance is greatly appreciated (just make sure to take off your dirty shoes prior to pumping).
+With a 3.5-inch thick cavernous mattress to inflate, the assistance is greatly appreciated (just make sure to take off your dirty shoes prior to pumping).
 More, the head end of the pad is raised, creating a pillow for your weary head.
 No more forgetting the pillow at home—provided you remember the mat.
 With a reasonable weight and packed size (6.5 by 9 inches), the Cosmo also does the trick as a luxury backpacking sleeping pad.

 Type: Air mat